Read time :

 How content analytics differs from web analytics

-They both matter; one gives you insight into how to improve the other.
 Web analytics and content analytics overlap but serve different purposes.
 Web analytics tells you that 10,000 people visited your site last month.
 Content analytics shows that your comparison guide influenced 23 opportunities, and your product overview page contributed $450,000 in closed revenue.

 Both matter.
 But to prove content ROI, you need a content-specific lens.